RubisetCie/vscodium/README.md

 ### Extensions and the Marketplace

-According to the VS Code Marketplace [Terms of Use](https://aka.ms/vsmarketplace-ToU), _you may only install and use Marketplace Offerings with Visual Studio Products and Services._ For this reason, VSCodium uses [open-vsx.org](https://open-vsx.org/), an open source registry for VS Code extensions.
-See the [Extensions + Marketplace](https://github.com/RubisetCie/vscodium/blob/master/docs/index.md#extensions-marketplace) section on the Docs page for more details.
+According to the VS Code Marketplace [Terms of Use](https://aka.ms/vsmarketplace-ToU), _you may only install and use Marketplace Offerings with Visual Studio Products and Services._ See the [Extensions + Marketplace](https://github.com/RubisetCie/vscodium/blob/master/docs/index.md#extensions-marketplace) section on the Docs page for more details.

 Please note that some Visual Studio Code extensions have licenses that restrict their use to the official Visual Studio Code builds and therefore do not work with VSCodium.
 See [this note](https://github.com/RubisetCie/vscodium/blob/master/docs/index.md#proprietary-debugging-tools) on the Docs page for what's been found so far and possible workarounds.

 ### How are the VSCodium binaries built?

-If you would like to see the commands we run to build `vscode` into VSCodium binaries, have a look at the workflow files in `.github/workflows` for Windows, GNU/Linux and macOS.
+If you would like to see the commands run to build `vscode` into VSCodium binaries, have a look at the workflow files in `.github/workflows` for Windows, GNU/Linux and macOS.
 These build files call all the other scripts in the repo.
-If you find something that doesn't make sense, feel free to ask about it [on Gitter](https://gitter.im/VSCodium/Lobby).
+If you find something that doesn't make sense, feel free to ask about it [on the official Gitter](https://gitter.im/VSCodium/Lobby).

 The builds are run every day, but exit early if there isn't a new release from Microsoft.